top of page

 Why do body fat readings vary between tests?

 Different methods use different assumptions and technologies.
-Factors such as hydration, timing, and device calibration can significantly affect results.
+Factors such as hydration, timing and device calibration can significantly affect results — which is why repeat testing should always use the same method for meaningful comparison.

 Case Example

-A 49-year-old executive who came to Miller Health had been using a popular home bioimpedance testing, which estimated his body fat at 16%.
+A 49-year-old executive presented to Miller Health having used a popular home bioimpedance device, which estimated his body fat at 16%.

 How to Use Body Composition Testing Properly